 If you have a Health Savings Account (HSA), there may be some benefits to this consumer directed healthcare account that you don’t know about.
-Most people understand the HSA benefits of triple tax savings: tax-free contributions, tax-free earnings, and tax-free withdrawals for qualified healthcare expenses.
-While designed primarily to help reduce the cost of healthcare, HSAs have some ‘hidden gem’ value as well.
+Most people understand the HSA tax savings of tax-free contributions, tax-free earnings, and tax-free withdrawals for qualified healthcare expenses.
+While designed primarily to help reduce the cost of healthcare, HSAs have some lesser known benefits as well.

 Here’s a brief list of additional HSA benefits that can help account owners make the most of their tax-advantaged dollars.

 Get Reimbursed at ANY Time

 Did you know that you can receive reimbursements for eligible expenses ANY time after you establish your account?
 There is no time limitation on when account holders can file for reimbursement.

 For example, if you signed up for an HSA on June 1, 2010, and incurred a qualified expense the following day, you can file in 2017 (or beyond) to get paid back from your HSA with a receipt.
 You could not, however, be reimbursed for an expense from May 2010, because the HSA had not yet been opened.

 Some people pay out-of-pocket for years and save their receipts to file at a later date.
 That’s something to keep in mind, if you can afford to do so.

 If you are enrolled in a High Deductible Health Plan (HDHP), anyone can contribute to your HSA account.
 That includes yourself, a spouse, employer, parent, or whomever.
 Again, the account owner must be enrolled in a qualified HDHP.

 With a Flexible Spending Account (FSA) or Health Reimbursement Arrangement (HRA), if you leave your job, the funds stay with the employer.
 Even if you fund your own FSA, any unused contributions will still stay with the employer.